Basma-Elsaify/create-pip-package/README.md

 ## Prerequisites

 - stating the obvious, you need python 3.+ and pip as well
-- plus the following packages [setuptools, wheel, tqdm, twine, version]
+- plus the following packages [setuptools wheel tqdm twine version]
 - you need an account with pip people to upload there [pypi](https://pypi.org)

 ## Structure